aws/eks-anywhere/docs/content/en/docs/troubleshooting/troubleshooting.md

 ### Labeling nodes with reserved labels such as `node-role.kubernetes.io` fails with kubeadm error during bootstrap

 If cluster creation or upgrade fails to complete successfully and kubelet throws an error similar to the one below, please refer this section.
-The cluster spec for the EKSA create or upgrade might look something like:
+The cluster spec for EKS Anywhere create or upgrade might look something like:

 ```
 .